ViestaNaran/Interactive_Installation/README.md

 This project was made for The Danish Vikingship Museum in Roskilde.
 The assignment was to create an instalment of interaktive objects that would expand upon the museums exhibition.

-My role in this project was as that of a project and creative leader.
+My role in this project was as a project and creative leader.

 I developed this project with Morten, Frederik , Mikkel and Nicolai.